qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterconversion.rst

   Default: *(not set)*

 ``Output data type`` [enumeration]
-  Defines the format of the output raster file.
+  Defines the type of the resulting raster image.

   Options: